 - Production of antibodies

 B cells have receptor for C3b.
 When C3b binds to B-cell, it secretes more antibodies.
 Thus C3b is also an antibody producing amplifiers which converts it into an effective defense mechanism to destroy invading microorganism.

 - Immune clearance

 The complement system removes immune complexes from the circulation and deposits them in the spleen and liver.
 Thus it acts as anti-inflammatory function.
 Complement proteins promote the solubilization of these complexes and their clearance by phagocytes.

 The complement system has the potential to be extremely damaging to host tissues; hence regulatory mechanisms are required to restrict the complement pathway.
 Various plasma and cell membrane proteins regulate complement activation by inhibiting different steps in the cascade.

 The membrane of most mammalian cells has a high level of sialic acid, which contributes to the inactivation of complements.

 Diseases associated with complements can be due to the deficiencies in any of the protein components or in regulatory components.

 Some examples of complement protein deficiencies are:

-Deficiency of C2 and C4 can cause systemic lupus erythematosus; deficiency of C3 and factor D can cause pyogenic bacterial infection; and deficiency of C5-C9 (or MAC deficiency) may lead to the Neisserial infections like, gonorrhea and meningitis.
+Deficiency of C2 and C4 can cause systemic lupus erythematosus; deficiency of C3 and factor D can cause pyogenic bacterial infection, and deficiency of C5-C9 (or MAC deficiency) may lead to Neisserial infections like gonorrhea and meningitis.

-Deficiencies of regulatory proteins lead to too much activation of complements in wrong time and place which leads to unwanted inflammation and cell lysis.
+Deficiencies of regulatory proteins lead to too much activation of complements in the wrong time and place which leads to unwanted inflammation and cell lysis.
 Pyogenic bacterial infection and glomerulonephritis are the results of such deficiencies.

-Mutations in the complement regulators factors may lead to atypical hemolytic uremic syndrome, age-related macular degeneration, hereditary angioedema, etc.
+Mutations in the complement regulators factors may lead to an atypical hemolytic uremic syndrome, age-related macular degeneration, hereditary angioedema, etc.

-Complement system can also be stimulated by abnormal stimuli, like persistent microbes, antibody against self antigens or immune complexes deposited in tissues.
+The complement system can also be stimulated by abnormal stimuli, like persistent microbes, antibodies against self-antigens, or immune complexes deposited in tissues.
 Even when the system is properly regulated and activated, it can cause significant tissue damage.